dnlbowers/jobs-a-gooden/TESTING.md

 completely and in this case take the config vars entered on the heroku app settings instead.

 * Issue - When I pushed my code to GitHub it detected from the requirements.txt that Django 3.2 was installed, however without the latest security patches.
 * Cause - I used the Code institute recommended pip install Django==3.2 gunicorn command to install django during the initial deployment This installation did not include the latest security patches.
 * Solution - I upgraded to the latest patch of this Django version with "pip install --upgrade django==3.2.12" and the error disappeared.

+* Issue - early on in the project I was finding API all required O-auth which was not working with the taught fetch method.
+I found reed employment had an API which used basic authentication however when using it from my local host it was getting blocked.
+* Cause - Lack of understanding in API's requiring authentication.
+* Solution - Since this was very early on in the project I decided to not spend a a lot of time on it.
+I was able to pull the data using the endpoint and api key in the browser address bar and saved that data to a Json file.
+This would serve as test data to build the site and I would come back to the API issue at a later stage.